 News

-I am organizing a minisymposium with Nick Boffi titled Measure flows for Inverse Problems and Machine Learning (MS35, MS52, and MS68) at the SIAM Conference on Uncertainty Quantification to be held in Minneapolis from March 22–26, 2026.
+I organized a minisymposium with Nick Boffi titled Measure flows for Inverse Problems and Machine Learning (MS35, MS52, and MS68) at the SIAM Conference on Uncertainty Quantification in Minneapolis.

 I am thankful to SIAM for supporting my travel.